Pravargav/Amadeus/SAC/english/Imp.md

--> Don't use 'got' in any of the conversations.
+-> Don't use 'got' in any of the conversations with arya.